stefanoborini/pep-keyword/PEP-XXX.rst

 require a change in the C function signatures, but the different nature of the passed object would potentially require adaptation.

-Strategy 3 (named tuple) would behave correctly without any change: the class returned by the factory method in collections returns a subclass of tuple, meaning that ``PyTuple_*`` functions can handle the resulting object.
+Strategy "named tuple" would behave correctly without any change: the class returned by the factory method in collections returns a subclass of tuple, meaning that ``PyTuple_*`` functions can handle the resulting object.